Introduction: Needlefelt Wire Haired Fox Terrier

 Pull some more strips of white wool and wrap them around the chest, back and neck felting them on as you go.

-Wrap more round everywhere the dog would be thicker but don't add the fur.
+Wrap more round everywhere the dog would be thicker but don't add the fur yet.
 Make a 'naked' fox terrier.

 Don't worry about shaping them up at this stage too much.
-I aim for a rough shape and add definition with the fur.
+I aim for a rough shape as in Picture 2 at this point

 Step 6: Adding Fluff to the Beard